Heath123/debuginfo-be/README.md

 * Difficulty of Server.
 * Game Time of Day
 * Current Chunk.
 (X,Z)
+* SubChunk Position: Player's Position Correlating to the Chunk.
 * Chunk Borders!
 * * inline edge of the 16x16 chunk is displayed as a border with block breaking animation or particle animation.
 (Thanks TBYT).
 * Current Player World/Dimension.